 Ndobe and Sikhosana, who were arrested on March 16, were out of court in a few minutes after prosecutor Shohana Moodley announced that she wanted to withdraw the case against them provisionally because of a lack of evidence.

+Weird move that.
 One would have assumed the state would have had either physical or witness evidence linking Ndobe and Sikhosana to the killing before arresting them.
+Ndobe is number three on the ANC provincial list, after all.

 Some evidence that the inter-ministerial task team had at its disposal must have ceased to be, unless Ndobe’s supporters, who claimed he was being stitched up as part of a political conspiracy, are right.